top of page

 freedom of speech freedom of expression

-ACORN v.
-Secret Service, representing the Association of Community
+Secret Service, representing the Association of Community Organizations

-Organizations for Reform Now (ACORN).
-"The federal court in
+for Reform Now (ACORN).
+"The federal court in Philadelphia dismissed that

-presidential visits than Administration supporters.
-A high-ranking official
+the site of presidential visits than Administration supporters.
+A high-ranking

-However, the court found the ACLU lacked standing to bring the case
+the court found the ACLU lacked standing to bring the case and dismissed it.

-protect dignitaries but does not discriminate against individuals based
+dignitaries, but does not discriminate against individuals based on the

 The article is slightly mistaken about the contents of the shirts.
 While Nicole Rank's shirt did say "Love America, Hate Bush", Jeff Rank's shirt said " Regime change starts at home ."